Brakes applied on Formula E event in Hyderabad

 “Racing in Hyderabad was important to showcase the benefits of adopting electric vehicles in a market where pollution from vehicle engines has a massive impact on public health and the environment,’‘ he added.

 Other host cities confirmed on the ABB FIA Formula E World Championship calendar for Season 10 include Tokyo, Shanghai, Berlin, Monaco and London.
-The season begins next Saturday with the Hankook Mexico City E-Prix.
+The season begins on January 13 with the Hankook Mexico City E-Prix.

 Government silent